ashishdarekar/Kratos_OpenFOAM_adapter/README.md

     3. Simultaneously open another terminal to export and import data in OpenFoam using CoSimIO:
         1. Go to SuperUser: *sudo -E bash*
         2. *g++ trial_export_import_data_using_CoSimIO.cpp -o export_import*
+    4. To see the OpenFOAM results:
+        1. *paraFoam -case .*

 4. **To run the FSI-Benchmarking case:**
     1. Go to the folder .../Tutorial_benchmark (https://github.com/ashishdarekar/OpenFoam_Kratos_adapter/tree/main/Tutorial_benchmark)